btc-study/btcstudy.org/source/_posts/The-Origins-of-Money.md

 ---
-title: Shelling Out: The Origins of Money
+title: 'Shelling Out: The Origins of Money'
 tags:
 - Nick Szabo
 - 阿剑